trudramukerji14/SentenceTransformer_MTL/README.md

 ```

 ## How to Run Demo Locally
-One can run the .py file in the
+One can run the .py file in the notebook subfolder as follows.
 ```
 python sentencetransformer_multitask.py
 ```